Yangobears/designgarden/docs/OpenTable/Design reviews for trust.md

 	</figure>

 <div class="grid" markdown>
-!!! question "What are the constraints and considerations?"
+??? question "What are the constraints and considerations?"
      Although the redesign aims to focus on building diner profiles and fostering a sense of community on OpenTable, it is important to note that **OpenTable is not a social media platform**.
 The goal is to display information about reviewers that is relevant and useful when viewing their reviews.

 	- [x] What information can effectively convey the identity of a diner as a reviewer?
 	- [x] What information would be beneficial for other diners to establish trust in this reviewer?
 	- [x] How can we prioritize important information while still displaying other relevant details?
-!!! abstract "Why did we choose the final review?"
+??? abstract "Why did we choose the final solution?"
     We chose to remove the `following` and `followers` numbers from diner profiles as [research] has shown that these numbers do not affect how diners view a restaurant.
 Instead, we opted to display `upvotes` to **show the diner's contributions to the community**.
 We also added `avg ratings` to **provide a benchmark for the ratings given in reviews, as ratings can be subjective**.

     In terms of format, we chose the final version as it **aligns with user profile norms on other platforms and allows for more organized display of information**.